 In 2012, discussions were held with families in the community who recognized the lack of suitable housing opportunities for their children.
 The Foundation began meeting with various agencies and developers to better understand the issues and possible solutions.
 Workshops with families were conducted to gather information.

-In 2014, the Foundation introduced an out of town non profit organization to local community and civic leaders which resulted in a 53 unit apartment complex for adults with Developmental Disabilities opening in December 2020.
+In 2014, the Foundation introduced an out of town non profit organization to local community and civic leaders which resulted in a 53 unit apartment complex for adults with Developmental Disabilities which opened in June 2021.

 With your support, the Foundation will continue its efforts to identify other locations